-Finance managers manage the financial risks, financial planning and daily running of an organisation.
+Finance managers oversee the major financial operations of an organisation.

 Finance managers usually earn

-Pay for finance managers varies depending on the region they work in, and the size of the organisation they work for.
+Pay for finance managers varies depending on where they work and who they work for.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Finance managers may do some or all of the following: